A feast of festive films on Sky Cinema!

 Available in Sky Cinema on demand.
 Cert 15

 Don’t be fooled into thinking this movie is a charming tale of the fun and frolics between Rudolph and his friends.
-In this 2000 crime thriller, Rudy Duncan (Ben Affleck, Deep Water) has just been released from prison and dreams of starting a new life with Ashley (Charlize Theron, Monster), a girl he met through the prison pen pal scheme.
-But the couple’s happily ever after is threatened by Ashley’s brother Gabriel (Gary Sinise, Forest Gump) and his crew of deadly criminals who are convinced Rudy has inside information about a job they are planning.
+In this 2000 crime thriller, Rudy Duncan (Ben Affleck, Gone Girl) has just been released from prison and dreams of starting a new life with Ashley (Charlize Theron, Monster), a girl he met through the prison pen pal scheme.
+But the couple’s happily ever after is threatened by Ashley’s criminal brother Gabriel (Gary Sinise, Forrest Gump), who is convinced Rudy has inside information about a job he is planning.

 Christmas She Wrote